-Upon formation until 2021, the Organization operated under the umbrella of the Community Foundation for a greater Richmond (the "Foundation") benefiting from the Foundation's administration, experience, and infrastructure.
-The Organization's Board of Directors met on June 17, 2021, and approved separation from the Foundation to function as a wholly independent entity.
+Upon formation until 2021, the Organization operated under the umbrella of the Community Foundation for a Greater Richmond ("Community Foundation") benefiting from the Foundation's administration, experience, and infrastructure.
+Effective July 1, 2021, the Organization became a wholly independent entity.

-In recent years, the Organization has grown to more than 90 program providers with over 1,300 City of Richmond youth served during the year ended June 30, 2023.
+The Organization's network consists of more than 120 program providers with over 1,300 City of Richmond youth served during the year ended June 30, 2024.